dylants/bookstore/README.md

 This project utilizes [Prisma](https://www.prisma.io/) for its ORM, and expects a PostgreSQL database instance.

+The database schema is stored in the [schema.prisma](prisma/schema.prisma) file.

 ### Setup Postgres

 Install PostgreSQL and populate the `.env` file with the correct `DATABASE_URL` string to connect to PostgreSQL.
 Some articles to help setup: